-If your soil drains well, you only need to put the top of the root ball an inch or two above ground level.
-For medium to poorly drained soil, you’ll want it to be at least 4-8” above the soil.
+If your soil is well drained, you only need to put the top of the root ball an inch or two above ground level.
+For medium to poorly drained soil, you’ll want it to be at least 4-8” above the well drained soil.

 Build up the soil around the root ball, but don’t put any on top.
 Water thoroughly and cover the top with a good layer of mulch.

 Japanese maples are highly decorative and can be grown in containers.
 If grown in the ground, make sure to plant them in a raised mound if your soil doesn’t have good drainage.